TimMorrisDev/MS3-sustainable-supper/README.md

     ![stray end tag](static/readme_assets/html_validation/admin_stray-form-tag.png)

-- Duplicate ID warings.
+- Duplicate ID warnings.
-    - Validation dfound several of these issues accross the site.
+    - Validation found several of these issues across the site.
 It is cause by the way my input forms dynamically create additional fields for ingredient input and method step input.
 The ID of these fields is used in the back end as a list to add to the database.
-I was unable to find another way of implimenting this functionality for this project, but it is something I intend to research and develop further in the future.
+I was unable to find another way of implementing this functionality for this project, but it is something I intend to research and develop further in the future.

     ![duplicate ID's](static/readme_assets/html_validation/duplicate_id.png)